klahrich/chiefhustler/content/posts/purchased-baba.md

 ### Thesis Summary

-Charlie Munger bought some.
+Charlie Munger bought some (19% of The Daily Journal's portfolio).
 The last time he bought something was in 2014.
 The current price is lower than when he bought.

 ### Details